 The Congolese Army and many independent armed groups wreak havoc in eastern Congo by terrorizing communities and fighting for control of and access to mineral resources.

 During the Congo wars from 1996 to 1997 and 1998 to 2003, the conflict involved nine countries and more than 40 rebel groups.
 In recent years, three main categories of armed groups have operated in eastern Congo: the Rwandan Hutu FDLR; the Rwanda and Uganda-backed M23; and various local armed “Mai Mai” groups.
 In addition, the Congolese army has committed many human rights abuses.
 All of these groups have attempted to seize control of natural resources in order to continue fighting.

 The most recent rebellion, called "M23," began in March 2012 when 300 soldiers decided to mutiny from the Congolese Army, or FARDC.
 The rebels argued that the Congolese government failed to deliver on the promises it made in an earlier peace agreement concluded on March 23, 2009.
 The rebel group’s name is in reference to this agreement.

-M23 now has more than 1,500 troops, including alliances with several Congolese armed groups, and their fighting has displaced hundreds of thousands of people.
+At its height, M23 had more than 1,500 troops, including alliances with several Congolese armed groups, and their fighting displaced hundreds of thousands of people.
 According to the U.N.
 Group of Experts, M23 was backed by Rwanda and to a lesser extent by Uganda, with heavy weaponry, troops, and recruits.
 M23 was finally defeated in Novermber 2013.

 The M23 rebel group was created in March 2012 based on a mutiny led by Bosco “The Terminator” Ntaganda and Sultani Makenga.
 According to the U.N.
 Group of Experts on the Congo, neighboring Rwanda and Uganda supported the rebellion in order to advance their own economic and security interests.
 In addition, M23 attempted to gain the support of various local armed groups, including one branch of the brutal Raïa Mutomboki.

 The rebellion took the name “M23” in recognition of March 23, 2009, the date of the peace treaty that integrated the National Congress for the Defense of the People, or CNDP, into the national army.
-M23 rebels claimed that the Congolese government did not hold up its side of a previous peace agreement.
+M23 rebels claimed that the Congolese government did not uphold its side of the 2009 peace agreement.